SoteriaSoftwareLLC/openrmfpro-automation/dashboards/dashboard-ato-systempackagenumbers/README.md

 * number of checklists
 * score for checklists
 * score for patch vulnerabilities
+* score for other technology vulnerabilities

 You have to make the JSON API data source, point it to and then set up like the below screenshots.

+> You can have a single data source that multiple dashboards use.
+Do not think it is a one-to-one dashboard to data source relationship

 The JSON included here has a named data source.
 You will have to install the JSON API data source, make one and point it to your system package, and then the rest of this works by copying/pasting the JSON into a new dashboard with the "Import" area under the Create "+" menu on the left of Grafana.